orsonteodoro/gcf2/README.md

 problem is due to -fvisibility requirements which can cause missing symbols and unusable shared libraries problem due to differences in enablement of CFI in CFI Basic mode and CFI Cross-DSO mode.
+* Around 34% of the entire @world set will CFIed.
+Most of the @world set are skipped due to a lack of binaries.
+Others are skip due to containing static-libs, build-time failures.

 ### Troubleshooting